-Recipients who must travel 60 minutes or more to access child care will not be required to comply with work requirements.

-2. Describe any steps/consultations made to arrive at your definition:

-Continuing previous defined standards as developed by an agency wide work group.
+The following defines "reasonable distance": Child care is accessible when travel distance is no more than thirty (30) minutes one way between the child care provider and the participant's employment / work activity.
+The thirty (30) minutes of travel is defined as any means of transportation including, but not limited to, walking, public transportation, or use of a private vehicle.
+2. Describe any steps/consultations made to arrive at your definition: This was discussed with other counties and also within our agency.
 II.
-Recertification Period

-The district's recertification period for low income child care cases is every:

-Six months

-O Twelve months

-III.
-Family Share

-"Family Share" is the weekly amount paid towards the costs of the child care services by the child's parent or caretaker.
+Recertification Period The district's recertification period for low income child care cases is every: Six months Twelve months III.
+Family Share "Family Share" is the weekly amount paid towards the costs of the child care services by the child's parent or caretaker.
 Your district must select a family share percentage from 10% to 35% to use in calculating the amount of family share.
 The weekly family share of child care costs is calculated by applying the family share percentage against the amount of the family's annual gross income that is in excess of the State Income Standard divided by 52.
 Note: The family share percentage selected here must match the percentage entered in the Program Matrix in the Welfare Management System (WMS) and the Child Care Time and Attendance (CCTA) system.

-Family Share Percentage selected by the district:

-Additional Description of this Family Share Percentage:

-Note: The family share percentage selected here must match the percentage entered in the Program Matrix in the Welfare Management System (WMS).

-IV.
-Very Low Income

-Define "very low income" as it is used in determining priorities for child care benefits.

-"Very Low Income" is defined as 150% of the State Income Standard.

-V. Federal and Local Priorities

-• 1.
-The distr rict must rank th ne fed erally n nand lated priorities.
-Cases that ar e ranked 1 hav ve the highest I oriorit y for receiving g child care a assistan ice.
-T These rankings apply to case closings and o case c penings

-a.
-Very low income as defined in Section IV:

-Rank 1

-Rank 2

-Rank 3

-b.
+Family Share Percentage selected by the district: 25% Additional Description of this Family Share Percentage: Note: The family share percentage selected here must match the percentage entered in the Program Matrix in the Welfare Management System IV.
+Very Low Income Define "very low income" as it is used in determining priorities for child care benefits.
+"Very Low Income" is defined as 200% of the State Income Standard.
+V. Federal and Local Priorities 1.
+The district must rank the federally mandated priorities.
+Cases that are ranked 1 have the highest priority for receiving child care assistance.
+These rankings apply to case closings and case openings. a.
+Very low income as defined in Section IV: Rank 1 Rank 2 Rank 3 b.
 Families with incomes up to 200% of the State Income Standard that have a child with special needs and a need for child care:

 Rank 1

 Rank 2

 Rank 3

 c.
 Families with incomes up to 200% of the State Income Standard that are experiencing homelessness:

 Rank 1

 Rank 2

 Rank 3

 2. Does the district have local priorities?

+O Yes

+No

+If yes, list them below and rank beginning with Rank 4.

+None

-O Yes No If yes, list them below and rank beginning with Rank 4.
-The district has not identified local priorities in addition to the required federal priorities.
-Appendix M #2: Case Openings, Case Closings, and Waiting List I. Case Openings When Funds Are Limited If a social services district does not have sufficient funds to provide child care services to all families who are applying, the district may decide to open certain categories of families as funds become available.
+Appendix M #2: Case Openings, Case Closings, and Waiting List

+I. Case Openings When Funds Are Limited

+If a social services district does not have sufficient funds to provide child care services to all families who are applying, the district may decide to open certain categories of families as funds become available.
 The district must open federal priorities first.
-If the district identified local priorities, they must be opened next After the federal and local priorities, identify the basis upon which the district will open cases if funds become available.
+If the district identified local priorities, they must be opened next.
+After the federal and local priorities, identify the basis upon which the district will open cases if funds become available.
 Select one of the options listed below and describe the process for opening.

-O 1.
-Open cases based on FIRST COME, FIRST SERVED .
-2. Open cases based on INCOME .
-If opening based on income The district will open cases starting from the lowest income to the highest income.
-O The district will open cases based on income bands, starting from the lowest income band to the highest income band.
-If using income bands, list the bands, starting from the one that will be opened first: O 3.
-Open cases based on CATEGORY OF FAMILY .
-4 Open cases based on INCOME AND CATEGORY OF FAMILY
+1. Open cases based on FIRST COME, FIRST SERVED . \bigcirc 2.
+Open cases based on INCOME . \bigcirc 3.
+Open cases based on CATEGORY OF FAMILY . \bigcirc 4.
+Open cases based on INCOME AND CATEGORY OF FAMILY . \bigcirc 5.
+Open cases based on OTHER CRITERIA .